 Freeze Mashed Potatoes for The Holidays

-For holidays I cook 5-10 lbs of potatoes, turn them all into mash and then freeze them in a large pan for a day or two.
+For a big family holiday meal, I cook 5-10 lbs of potatoes, turn them all into mash and then freeze them in a large pan for a day or two (or up to 2 months in advance).
 Then I take them out of the freezer and put them in the fridge the night before the big event.

 I get more compliments on my mashed potatoes than you would ever imagine possible for such a simple recipe!